Are you prepared for unexpected emergencies?

 -water, as much as you can reasonably store;

--food, minimum 3 months supply oriented to those foods with a long shelf life ( rotating storage food is highly recommended ).
+-food, minimum 3 months supply oriented to those foods with a longer shelf life

 9. Home defense weapon (s)